 Modified load export charges

-- The MLEC payable to us by Australian Energy Market Operator (AEMO) in 2019-20 is $6,486,871 (excluding GST)
+- The MLEC payable to us by AEMO for their connection to the network in 2023-24 is $4,503,435.32 (excluding GST)

-- The MLEC payable to us by AEMO in 2018-19 is $6,593,634 (excluding GST)
+- The MLEC payable to us by AEMO for their connection to the network in 2022-23 is $3,801,059 (excluding GST)

 - Prescribed transmission services: The services provided by us as monopoly services to many customers under the revenue cap and subject to significant regulation.
-They include shared network services to load customers and connection services
+They include shared network services to load customers and connection services.

 - Negotiated transmission services: Monopoly services provided by us to one or a small number of customers.
 As such, they are subject to lighter-handed regulation.
-They include connection services in our substations related to a new wind farm or a new load customer
+They include connection services in our substations related to a new wind farm or a new load customer.

 - Non-regulated transmission services: Provided by us on a contestable basis and aren’t subject to regulation as there’s already effective competition.
-They include operations and maintenance services provided on privately owned transmission lines, as well as connection services between our substations and our customers’ remote sites
+They include operations and maintenance services provided on privately owned transmission lines, as well as connection services between our substations and our customers’ remote sites.

 Our negotiating framework sets out the procedures in setting up an agreement with a company or individual wishing to receive a negotiated transmission or distribution service.